 A nesting burrow provides shelter for a mother and her offspring for several months.
 It’s typically 3-6 metres long (measured in a straight line from the entrance to the nesting chamber), though it may be much longer, particularly along rivers prone to major flooding.
-The entrance is roughly oval in outline and just large enough to allow an adult platypus to enter (as shown at left).
+The entrance is roughly oval in outline and just large enough to allow an adult platypus to enter (as shown at right).
 Whenever a mother of young juveniles enters or exits her burrow, she blocks the entry tunnel with a series of 2-9 compacted soil plugs (or “pugs”).
 It’s believed that the pugs both deter predators from entering and help to protect juveniles from drowning if flooding occurs.

-A platypus will normally occupy two or more camping burrows over a period of a few weeks, including some that may be used by other individuals.
+A platypus will normally occupy two or more camping burrows in a period of a few weeks, including some that may be used by other individuals.
 For example, a radio-tracking study carried out along a stream in southern Victoria found that between 6 and 12 burrows were occupied by each of five animals (3 males, 2 females) monitored for 28 to 38 days.
-Three animals occupied at least one burrow known to be used by another animal during the study, though only one burrow was ever occupied by two animals at the same time.
+Three animals occupied at least one burrow known to be used by another animal during the study, though only one burrow was ever occupied by two individuals at the same time.

 A clutch of 1-3 whitish, leathery-shelled eggs (15-17 millimetres long) is laid approximately 2-3 weeks after mating.
 The eggs are then incubated for 10-11 days in an underground nesting burrow, clasped between a female’s curled-up tail and her belly.
 The young are tiny and very immature when they hatch.
 Their exit from the egg is assisted by a prominent bump (or “caruncle”) at the end of the snout, an inwardly curving egg tooth and tiny claws on the front feet.